endiangroup/endian.io/content/theory/5-cs.md

 A specification is an explicit set of requirements for a product, material or service.

-In the real world, specifications range from the completely informal (hand-drawn diagrams, written instructions, recipes, etc) to the rigorously formal<sup id="a2">[2](#f2)</sup> (blueprints, construction manuals or industrial designs).
+In the real world, specifications range from the completely informal  (hand-drawn diagrams, written instructions, recipes, etc) to the rigorously formal[*](https://en.wikipedia.org/wiki/Formal_specification,https://www.divms.uiowa.edu/~tinelli/classes/181/Spring03/Readings/vLam00.pdf "It should be noted that <em>formal specification</em> has a particular meaning in computer science, where it refers to a mathematical description that can be used to verify that a design implementation is correct with regards to its specification.
+Such specifications are included in definition of <em>specification</em> for the purposes of this document.
+See https://en.wikipedia.org/wiki/Formal_specification for an overview, and Axel van Lamsweerde's paper <em>Formal Specification: a Roadmap</em>") (blueprints, construction manuals or industrial designs).
 Specifications may or may not conform to various technical standards, and are sometimes expressed in discrete parts.
 For example, it's common in engineering to create a ISO-standard requirement specification and an ISO-standard product specification that describes the solutions.

 For the purposes of this document, a specification includes both requirements and solutions.
-The specific focus of the authors is software specifications by example<sup id="a3">[3](#f3)</sup>, but the 5 C-Words apply to any explicit set of requirements that must be satisfied by a team in order achieve a goal.
+The specific focus of the authors is software specifications by example[*](https://en.wikipedia.org/wiki/Specification_by_example "Specification by example, or SBE, is a collaborative approach to defining requirements and business-oriented functional tests for software products based on capturing and illustrating requirements using realistic examples instead of abstract statements"), but the 5 C-Words apply to any explicit set of requirements that must be satisfied by a team in order achieve a goal.

 #### 1.1.3 Team